Zulko/moviepy/README.rst

 MoviePy depends on the Python modules Numpy_, Decorator_, and tqdm_, which will be automatically installed during MoviePy's installation.

+This should work  on Windows/Mac/Linux, with Python 2 and 3 ; if you have trouble installing MoviePy or one of its dependencies, please provide feedback !

 Linking to ffmpeg
 ~~~~~~~~~~~~~~~~~~